|

 To make this the ice-breaker type, use search terms like

-states", Owns 3 sewing machines", "Has Blonde hair and Blue
+sewing machines”, “Has Blonde hair and Blue Eyes”, etc.

 Sew and Slice